yuriburger/katacoda-scenarios/real-world-terraform/deploy-azure-function/step6.md

-First thing we need to do, is login to the Azure Demo account (you will need enough permissions to create resources).
+Switch back to your Terminal tab.
+Next thing we need to do, is login to the Azure Demo account (you will need enough permissions to create resources).

 ```
 az login